 The internship lab together with the scholarship system, especially the grants offered by the companies, are means by which financial support is given to the students from this master, in order to allow them to dedicate all the time to the study and research.

 - Each master student from Advanced Studies in Computer Science chooses a research topic, which he will work on under the guidance of a full-time teacher from the Faculty of Computer Science.

 - The curriculum is an individual one, consisting of disciplines chosen from the other masters or from the Doctoral School, depending on the chosen research topic.
 In well-justified cases, for example, interdisciplinary research topics, disciplines from other faculties may also be chosen, provided that there is an agreement for each such discipline between the two faculties.

 - At the beginning of the first-year teaching activity, the student will draw up an individual research plan, which will be approved by the guiding teacher.
 The plan for monitoring the activity will also be included in this plan.
 The individual research plan is attached to the study contract.
 Interdisciplinary research topics are also accepted, provided that computer science is the main field.

 - The master’s activity will be carried out full-time within the faculty or part-time at a company that will conclude an agreement with the faculty on the development of the research topic.
 The research topic can also be proposed by companies.

-2FII is a workshop where the students of this master present their work.
+2FII is a workshop where the master’s students present their work.